cocoon sandbox

 cold boot (no golden yet) ~200–350 ms full boot from the template image to silkd answering

-CH wins cold (block I/O), FC wins restore — which is why the no-network lane (FC) is also the fastest-restore lane.
+Both network lanes use Cloud Hypervisor; net=none only removes the NIC.
 Eager memory restore beats UFFD on-demand for sandbox-sized VMs in every configuration measured (the working set is small and mostly touched during readiness).

 Verb round-trips (SDK over the relay, bare metal)